 Thanks to Cloud technology, however, a great number of these tasks can be automated using certain rule-based parameters, only flagging for human intervention when absolutely necessary or a key decision needs to be made.
 Needless to say, this can have profound benefits for businesses when it comes to cost-saving and resource planning.

 As we continue to face one of the biggest economic challenges of our generation, agility in decision-making is going to play a significant role in business survival.
-Our Advanced Financials accounting and financial management software is here to help CFOs and Finance Directors understand, predict and weather the storms ahead, from an informed position.
+Our Cloud-based accounting software, Advanced Financials, is here to help CFOs and Finance Directors understand, predict, and weather the storms ahead, from an informed position.